HNC Construction Management (HTQ)

 HNC is a Level 4 qualification that sit between A levels/ T levels and degrees.

-This qualification was developed in close collaboration with experts from employers and professional bodies to ensure you gain the skills and knowledge you’ll need to succeed in the future.
-Your learning will be rooted in the real world so that you leave the course, work-ready with the professional skills and behaviours that employers need.
+This construction management course was developed in close collaboration with employers and professional bodies to ensure you gain the skills and knowledge you'll need to succeed in the future.
+Your learning will be rooted in the real world so that you leave the course work-ready, equipped with the professional skills and behaviours that employers need.

 HNC Construction Management for England provides strong foundations for entry into a wide range of careers in the construction industry.
 Its aim is to produce highly qualified and knowledgeable construction professionals who can meet the requirements of the industry.